marcelosz/OpenDXL-Webhooks/README.md

 # OpenDXL Webhooks Server

-OpenDXL Webhooks Server is a lightweight Python server that may be used to integrate multiple platforms with McAfee [OpenDXL](https://www.opendxl.com/) (Data Exchange Layer) through Webhooks (HTTP POST requests).
+OpenDXL Webhooks Server is a lightweight Python server that may be used to integrate multiple platforms with [OpenDXL](https://www.opendxl.com/) (McAfee Open Data Exchange Layer) through Webhooks (HTTP POST requests).
 A well-known cybersecurity platform that uses Webhooks is Splunk (see screenshot bellow).

 A screenshot of OpenDXL Webhooks Server in action:
 ![Alt](https://user-images.githubusercontent.com/2834720/39141369-059631ea-46fe-11e8-9446-fe3e8b30df72.png "OWS")